Using Epsom salt for roses has long been a best friend and an excellent supplement for rose growers!

 The added magnesium levels help increase the production of chlorophyll in the plant for strength and deep, rich color.

-Supplementing with Epsom salt will help plants produce more bottom breaks (canes originating at the base of the plant) for dense, lush foliage, increase blossom size and quantity, it’s best when planting to start roses out with a dose of Epsom salts.
+Supplementing with Epsom salt will “assist” the slow-release fertilizer and help plants produce more bottom breaks (canes originating at the base of the plant) for dense, lush foliage, increase blossom size and quantity, it’s best when planting to start roses out with a dose of Epsom salts.

 Apply Epsom salt as soon as you see new growth and again when they begin to bloom.
 Follow these instructions for the right application at the right time: